 The cost of resurfacing the trails was covered by a grant of $111,000 awarded to Friends by Beaufort County Council for the improvement of the park's trail system,certain trails compliant with the Americans with Disabilities Act (ADA).
 A request by the park for a matching Federal grant of $100,000 was approved by the South Carolina Department of Parks, Recreation and Tourism (SCPRT).
 The grant garnered final approval in the fall of 2008, and the trails expansion took less than one year to complete.
 The timing was perfect for our First Annual 5K Walk/Run event at the 150th Lighthouse Celebration October 2009.

-77 trail signposts were installed at Hunting Island State Park in time to mark the June 7th celebration of National Trails Day, sponsored by the American Hiking Society.
+These improvements were augmented by the installation of trail signposts in time to mark the June 7th celebration of National Trails Day, sponsored by the American Hiking Society.
 Spearheaded by the Friends of Hunting Island State Park, the project included color-coded signage indicating the names of the trails, arrows for directions and mileage points along the way.
 With names like Scenic Overlook, Diamondback and Lighthouse, the wooded and waterside trails allow visitors access to a rare Maritime forest and beach where wildlife and semi-tropical plants abound.
-The signage project began two years ago when Friends volunteers began mapping the trails using the Global Positioning System (GPS).
+The signage project began in 2007 ago when Friends volunteers began mapping the trails using the Global Positioning System (GPS).